damien-mcmahon/movie-zone/README.md

 - [ ] Animations - Staggered loading of the posters, subtle useful animations where necessary.
 - [ ] Elements of delight - Some nice things to add that give the UI a personality.

+## How to run the app locally?
+There are instructions below from the Create React App Team that should get you going.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).